Facts and Questions

 How are stories selected to become videos?

-A collective of AFP members and community leaders will select stories that exemplify the spirit of philanthropy in Tampa Bay.
+A collective of AFP members will select stories that exemplify the spirit of philanthropy in Tampa Bay.
 By loosening the reigns on firm criteria, our hope is to create a more inclusive environment that showcases the diverse elements of our nonprofit sector.

 How can I get information on becoming a sponsor?

 You can learn more about the different sponsorship levels and sponsorship benefits for Tampa Bay Philanthropy Week on the AFP Tampa Bay website: https://www.afpsuncoast.org/NPD-Sponsor-Levels

 If you are interested in becoming a sponsor and would like to discuss it further, you can reach out to Holly Moon at email@example.com.

 What kind of photo should I submit for the Heart of the Community?

 You can submit any photo that you feel best captures the philanthropic heart of your nominee.
 Please submit hi-resolution photos (at least 300DPI) or they may be blurry when we post them Please make sure that it is appropriate and approved by the person that you are honoring.